If you’re waiting for the right time to build your personal brand, this is a perfect time.

 4. Post daily short and long-form content on LinkedIn

 Some entrepreneurs swear by LinkedIn as the best prospecting platform ever.
 Posting daily, keeps your brand top of mind with your audience.
 Since your time is limited, make one long-form content per week, and make short-form quotes in your daily posts, which you can then push to other social platforms, blogs, and websites.
 By turning comments into conversations, you engage with your audience and establish yourself as an authority.

 It’s very hard to build your personal brand without a website.
 These days you can get a beautifully designed WordPress website template via Square Space, or Envato or many other sites.
 However, remember to go with the Minimum Viable Product (MVP) to get started.
 Start with a simple website — Home and About Pages — are all you need to get started.
 Then build out the rest of the site: Services, Your Work, Blog, and Contact Page.
 Do you have a domain?
 If it’s available, choose your first name and last name for dot-com domain.
 Need help getting started.
 Call me.

-5. Increase your organic reach via blog posts
+6. Increase your organic reach through blog and video posts

-Starting a daily vlog in 2018 is one of the things I’m most excited about.
-Filming all day and editing all night is not inevitable.
+Starting a daily blog or video your most excited about.
+Filming and editing is easier now than ever before.
+Editing all day and editing all night is not inevitable.
 You can do these quickly with your Smart Phone and even edit the video.
 Think about unique angle and story, the opportunity to attract an audience and raise your personal brand is limitless.

-8. Donate your time and expertise to your local community to open doors
+9. Donate your time and expertise to your local community